 Our staff prioritizes each child's emotional needs by responding in a comforting and supportive manner when children express sadness, negative feelings and feelings of being hurt or afraid.
-Our staff are trained to evaluate age-appropriate cognitive and social development and will modify their interactions, responses, and expectations in order to accommodate differing abilities, temperaments, and activity levels.
-Our staff is trained to help assist children with discussing and regulating their own and others' emotions and feelings.
+In addition, our staff is trained to help assist children with discussing, and regulating their own, emotions and feelings.
 We provide opportunities for children to explore a wide range of feelings and the different ways that those feelings can be expressed.
-Our staff are expected to model exemplary behavior and provide examples of appropriate interactions and responses.
+All of our staff members are expected to model exemplary behavior and provide examples of appropriate interactions and responses.